Mexico's Slim buys AT&T's America Movil stake for $5.57 billion

-MEXICO CITY AT&T Inc (T.N) said on Monday it had sold its equity in America Movil (AMXL.MX) for $5.57 billion to a company controlled by Carlos Slim, allowing the billionaire to tighten his grip on the giant Mexican telecoms company.
+MEXICO CITY AT&T Inc said on Monday it had sold its equity in America Movil for $5.57 billion (3.25 billion pounds) to a company controlled by Carlos Slim, allowing the billionaire to tighten his grip on the giant Mexican telecoms company.

-On Friday, Slim's real estate company Inmobiliaria Carso announced it was going to buy the stock, which AT&T said in May it would sell to help it gain regulatory approval for its purchase of DirecTV DTV.O.
+On Friday, Slim's real estate company Inmobiliaria Carso announced it was going to buy the stock, which AT&T said in May it would sell to help it gain regulatory approval for its purchase of DirecTV.

 The stock purchase gives Slim even more control over America Movil, his principal cash cow.
 Slim's firms and family already control more than 50 percent of America Movil's voting stock.